wiwawo/CarND-Advanced-Lane-Finding/README.md

     596.257467939 m 769.784082996 m 0.162777691917 m
 These values seems to close to real values.

 Having pipeline, that works on the individual frames, it was not difficult to apply the pipeline on individual frames of videos.
-The pipeline did work well only on project_video.mp4.
+The pipeline did work well the example project video.
+The "green drivable area" is not always perfectly fits the lanes, because the chosen pipeline takes in account not only current video frame, but some of the previous frames.
+Analysis of several video frames helps to filter out some of spikes in values of calculated polylines coefficients (it can happen due to e.g. snow on the road etc.).
+Sideeffects of such approach, that some delay can happen, before the pipeline "catches up" with the lanes on the road.
+There is no danger for passengers of a car, because the curvature of the road/lanes is limited by official standards and guidelines (not like for rally tracks) and the pipeline has some time to find the lost lanes.

 #### Possible improvements